-In Invader Zim, Dib is the only one who knows or cares that Zim is an alien, no matter how obvious it becomes.
+In Invader Zim, Dib is the only one who knows and cares that Zim is an alien, no matter how obvious it becomes.
 Gaz is a twist; she knows perfectly well that Zim is a would-be alien conqueror, and doesn't care because (in her own words) "he's so bad at it."

 Arguably Gaz is even more so than Dib.
 While Dib obsesses over Zim's constant plots, Gaz is all too aware that Failure Is the Only Option for the Chaotic Stupid Zim and is content with just letting him screw himself over, (though discounting the times Dib's intervention was the only reason Zim failed).

 Originally, both of the Tallests were shown to be somewhat moronic, but Red's Divergent Character Evolution was sending him in this direction, best evidenced in "Backseat Drivers from Beyond the Stars".